Live in a cramped hotel room with a view of a parking lot?

 How about a unique ‘Pod’ with a deck overlooking a broad river, and mountains in the background?

 This was the location of our base at the picturesque little village of Poolewe in the Northern Highlands of Scotland, where we spent four enjoyable days.
-We got there by driving a long way south, through heavy rain, after exploring the NC500 route in the northernmost part of the Scottish Highlands.
+We got there by driving a long way south, through heavy rain, after exploring the NC500 route in the northernmost part of the Scottish Highlands and before that, the eastern part of the route.

 Poolewe is a lovely little village located near the sheltered head of Loch Ewe which runs from the Loch Maree into the sea.
 It is a short drive of an hour and half from Ullapool and about 2 hours northwest of Inverness.
 Poolewe is between Gairloch and Aultbea on the A832 road around the Gairloch peninsula.
 The terrain in this part of Scotland is mostly mountains and sea with rivers, waterfalls, beaches and gardens.